 At the end of the day, I think Musashi has something to offer for several types of readers: it’s historical fiction, it has a huge cast of great characters, there is an angst-filled romance and there is a lot of action.

-I could go on and on about this novel and its characters, but instead, I’d rather talk to other people who have read this book and what they have to say.
 If the size intimidates you, I’d recommend checking out the manga adaption instead, although be warned that the author seems to have abandoned the series as a volume hasn’t been released since April 2015.
-Please let me know what you think of Musashi !
-I would love to discuss it with everyone.

 This novel is part of my No Book Left Behind Project